beamalsky/beamalsky.fyi/content/portfolio/pleaseunfold.md

 ![The opening poster for Please Unfold](/img/portfolio/pleaseunfold.jpg)

-*Please Unfold* was a gallery show, mini zine fest, and series of panels I curated with [Jean Cochrane](http://jeancochrane.com/) at the UChicago Chicago Center for the Study of Gender & Sexuality.
+*Please Unfold* was a gallery show, mini zine fest, and series of panels I curated with [Jean Cochrane](http://jeancochrane.com/) at the University of Chicago Center for the Study of Gender & Sexuality.
 It featured a 5-year retrospective on Amber Sollenberger's [F.E.M.M.E.](https://thefemmezine.weebly.com/) zine and three panels on making, collecting, and studying zines.

 The Facebook event is live [here](http://buildcoffee.org).